wildjames/Horapatra/README.md

 ### Creating a Job
 Here, a new experiment can be defined by filling in the box.
 When the `Add Task` button is clicked, that task is added to the experiment name in the input box.
 This can be done 'out of order', i.e. you can add tasks to a new experiment, and go back and add more tasks to a previous experiment.
-Don't forget to define the duration, and flag for if each task is active or inactive!
+Don't forget to define the duration, and flag for if each task is active or inactive (this can be toggled by clicking the labels, though).
 There is also a `flexible` tag, which tells the code that the tasks in that experiment don't absolutely need to be next to each other in the final schedule.
+This can also be retrospectively toggled, by re-entering the experiment name and clicking the flexible button.
+The name of the task, and its duration are not alterable after entry, but this could probably be implimented if needed.
+For now, it's easy enough to just delete the experiment and re-enter the fields.

 Finally, click the `Commit to file` button to save your job.
 Don't forget to set a memorable name so you can find it later.